Willow

 Developer: Capcom Publisher: Capcom Released: 1989 Genre: Action RPG

 Capcom was one of the most prolific NES developers.
 Next to Konami, Sunsoft and Nintendo they also probably have the highest hit ratio in terms of their releases.
-And while they tackled licenses of all stripes they mostly shied away from movie arena.
+And while they had licenses of all stripes they would mostly shy away from the movie arena.
 Which is a shame as their sole movie licensed title for the NES is pretty great.
 Willow is a hidden gem that still gets overlooked today and is one of the better action RPGs for the system in the US.

 Comparisons to Zelda are unavoidable.
 Willow distinguishes itself by featuring a huge overworld, so large in fact that it is split in three.
 There are plenty of dead ends, secrets and such to find scattered around the world and some items are easily missable.
 It doesn’t have dungeons like Zelda but does have a few caves and towers to progress.
 The game’s size does work against it at times as it is tedious walking through screen after screen of fluff that serves no purpose other than to waste your time.
 You will have to put in a little work to enjoy Willow at first.
 The game drops you in the world with next to no guidance.
 This was a pretty common trope during the 8-bit era but that makes it no less annoying.

 What slows down the game’s progression is the need for grinding.
 This is nothing new in RPGs but grinding is especially tedious here.
 Even though the world is large there are few enemies.
 You can travel through many screens before encountering an enemy which seems….wrong.
 Even in caves it is entirely possible to miss combat altogether.
-This wouldn’t be a problem if there weren’t certain critical events that require you to be a set level to complete.
+This would not be a problem if there weren’t certain critical events that require a minimum level to complete.
 You need to be level 13 to change Fin Raziel back to human form and to power up your cane for the final battle.
 You need to be at least level 15 to have enough MP for the final battle; keep in mind the max is 16.
-Finding enemies to grind is some of the most tedious I’ve experienced in a game and brings the game down slightly.
+Finding enemies to grind is some of the most tedious I have experienced in a game and brings the game down slightly.

 In Closing

 Despite its few faults Willow is still great and is a hidden gem in the NES library.
 Even if you took the license away it would still be good.
-I’ll even be bold and say that this is one of the better movie licensed titles for the system.
+I will even be bold and say that this is one of the better movie licensed titles for the system.